gdraperi/dprobe/README.md

 ## Security features
 - DONE: Compare running version with current stable
-- TODO: Check live restore
+- DONE: Check live restore
 - Audit running containers:
     - Check if they are `Privileged`
     - Check if they have `Capabilities`